ggamb/ggamb/README.md

 ![Top Languages Card](https://github-readme-stats.vercel.app/api/top-langs/?username=ggamb)

 - 🔭 I’m currently working on finding a first job as a full-stack web developer!
-- 🌱 I’m currently learning React and the MERN stack, and always looking for more!
+- 🌱 I’m currently learning Angular and various backend languages, and always looking for more!
 One of the great things about programming is the neverending rabbit hole.
-- 👯 I’m looking to collaborate on any interesting projects for beginner/intermediate developers!
+- 👯 I’m looking to collaborate on any interesting projects for developers!

 **Languages and Tools:**